Frequently asked questions

 Warn: The request is forwarded and logged.
 The employee receives a notification that the interaction was flagged against a policy rule.
 The intent is a visible accountability moment without disrupting their work.

-Mandate's defaults are designed to be transparent with employees about what happened and why, without exposing internal rule logic.
+Mandate's defaults are transparent with employees about what happened and why, without exposing internal rule logic.
 The specific notification messages are configurable.
-Most organizations find that the warn outcome — where employees are informed their AI use was flagged — creates a behavior change effect beyond what blocking alone achieves.
+The warn outcome tells employees their AI use was flagged, which changes behaviour without the friction of blocking outright.

 Do we need to replace our existing security stack?

-No. Mandate is purpose-built for AI traffic governance and sits alongside your existing web security, DLP, and SIEM tools.
+No. Mandate handles AI traffic governance and sits alongside your existing web security, DLP, and SIEM tools.
 It's not a Secure Web Gateway or SASE product for all enterprise traffic.
 It's the enforcement and audit layer for AI-related traffic you route through it.

-Mandate is designed to export structured audit events to SIEM and webhook endpoints, so it fits into existing security operations rather than requiring them to change.
+Mandate exports structured audit events to SIEM and webhook endpoints, so it fits into existing security operations rather than requiring them to change.

 Does Mandate make us compliant with PIPEDA or provincial privacy laws?